While both kitchen essentials, cast iron and stainless steel work best in different situations.

 Heat Resistance

-With the ability to withstand heat of up to 1500F, cast iron allows for use on stovetops, in ovens, and even directly on campfire embers.
-The material is also known to be a good conductor of heat for even cooking, and a great choice for more rustic, outdoor set-ups where there’s less temperature control.
+With the ability to withstand heat up to 1500F, cast iron allows for use on stovetops, in ovens, and even directly on campfire embers.
+The material is also known to be an excellent conductor of heat, making it a great choice for more rustic, outdoor set-ups where there's less temperature control.

 Naturally Non Stick Surface

-When properly seasoned, cast iron has a non stick surface.
-However, unlike other non stick pieces which need to be replaced every few years, cast iron can last lifetimes with proper maintenance.
+When properly seasoned (or enameled), cast iron has a non stick surface.
+However, unlike other non stick pieces which need to be replaced every few years, cast iron can last lifetimes with proper care and maintenance.

 Durability

-Chefs and home cooks alike appreciate cast iron pans for their durability.
-With proper care, cast iron can last for generations and is less likely to warp from heat than other materials.
+Professional and home chefs alike appreciate cast iron pans for their durability.
+Odds are, there's a cast iron skillet or Dutch oven that's been passed down in your family for generations, and that's due to their nearly indestructible buildโwith proper care, cast iron can last for lifetimes, and is less likely to warp from heat than other materials.

 Cast iron is an excellent choice for braising vegetables, searing meat, or baking cornbread.
 However, cooking acidic foods or sticky desserts in unfinished cast iron can cause the seasoning to deteriorate.
 (Note that this does not apply to enameled cast iron, which is protected by its coating.)

-While cleaning cast iron is fairly easy, it does require more thought than most materials.
+While cleaning enameled cast iron is fairly easy, caring for its unfinished counterpart does require more thought than most materialsโmore akin to caring for carbon steel.
 We offer more in-depth information on cleaning enameled cast iron in our guide to the subject.

 Heat Responsiveness